flitbit/erlang_bcp47/README.md

                     none}}]}
 ```

-The result shows that it can refer to either a language ("Serbian") or a region ("Suriname").
+The result shows that `sr` can refer to either the language `Serbian` or the region `Suriname`.

 ## API

-Use the `bcp47` module to describe language subtags and tags.
+Use the `bcp47` module to describe a language tag or individual subtags.

 + `describe/1` - Describes the specified subtag.
 + `describe_tag/1` - Describes the registered subtags within the specified tag.